Robiathin/script-manager/README.md

 A tool for organizing and managing utility scripts.
 Allows for easy storage, searching, and executing of small scripts.

-### Maintenance note:

-Although this project is rarely updated, it is still maintained.
-Any bugs reported will be addressed as required and reasonable feature requests will also be looked at.
+This project is not often updated, but is still maintained.

 ## Usage